These Business School Scholarships Can Reduce the Cost of Your Degree

-Beyond merit scholarships, there are several other types of financial assistance business schools offer to a limited number of applicants.
+Beyond merit scholarships, there are several other types of financial assistance business schools offer to a more limited number of applicants.
 Keep in mind that the types of scholarships offered vary considerably by world region.
 Below, we highlight some of the differences in availability.

-- Fellowships: More than a quarter of full-time two-year MBA programs (29%) offered fellowships in 2016.
+Fellowships.
 This form of funding often comes from a specific individual, corporate, or foundation donor, and can be based on a variety of criteria, including academic or professional excellence, personal background, and more.
-Six percent of incoming full-time two-year MBA students will receive fellowship funding in 2016, compared with four percent of incoming Master in Management students.
+Fifteen percent of US programs offer this form of aid, compared with 8 percent of European programs and 3 percent of Asia Pacific programs.

-- Reduced Tuition: Reduced tuition is any plan in which a student is allowed to pay a tuition rate below the normal rate.
+Reduced Tuition.
+Reduced tuition is any plan in which a student is allowed to pay a tuition rate below the normal rate.
 It can be offered on the basis of need, merit or other criteria.
-Twenty-three percent of full-time MBA programs offer reduced tuition—slightly more than the share offered by Master of Accounting (20%) and Master in Management (19%) programs.
-Just two percent of incoming full-time two-year MBA students received reduced tuition in 2016.
+Globally, about 1 in 5 programs offer reduced tuition, but it’s more common in Europe (28%) than in the United States (17%) or Asia Pacific (11%).

-- Work Study: The least common form of scholarship at graduate business schools is work study—a school facilitated opportunity to work part-time while attending school.
-Just ten percent of full-time two-year MBA programs offer work study, and just one percent of incoming students will receive such an opportunity in 2016.
+Work Study: The least common form of scholarship at graduate business schools is work study—a school facilitated opportunity to work part-time while attending school.
+About 1 in 10 US programs offer it (9%), and its less common in other popular study destinations.